KeleCant/Startup/README.md

 ![Mock](ModelDiagram.png)

-This websight has 3 main pages:
+This websight has 4 main pages:
-    1st - There is the login Page
+    1st - The login Page
-    2nd - There is The browing page which diplays nearby locations 3rd - There is the adding location page which will grab your location or an adress and create a new page for that location.
+    2nd - The browing page which diplays nearby locations 3rd - Each location has its own page for comments and reviews 4rd - the adding location page which will create a new location page

 ### Key features

-- Secure login over HTTPS
+- Secure login
-- Display of multiple locationsbased on distance and reviews
+- Display of multiple locations based on distance and reviews
 - Ability to comment and review places
 - Ability to add new location

 ### Technologies

-I am going to use the required technologies in the following ways.
+These technologies will be used in the following ways.

 - **HTML** - Basic structural and organization of websight
-- **CSS** - Styling and animating page changes
+- **CSS** - Styling and animating page changes and button clicks
 - **JavaScript** - Interactivity, switching pages and allowing you to click on buttons
 - **Web Service** - Remote functions that pulls from data base of locations and reviews
 - **Authentication** - Creating accounts and logging in
 - **Database persistence** - Storing user data in a database - stores comments and reviews
 - **WebSocket** - Will store the comments and upload them to server
 - **Web Framework** - Using React to add components and request routing

 ## HTML deliverable